flutter/website/src/docs/get-started/flutter-for/ios-devs.md

 For the full set of these widgets, see the [Cupertino widgets][] gallery.

-You can also use a `WidgetApp` as your app widget, which provides some of the same functionality, but is not as rich as `MaterialApp`.
+You can also use a `WidgetsApp` as your app widget, which provides some of the same functionality, but is not as rich as `MaterialApp`.